Skip to main content

 What Are the Long Term Safety Considerations in China?

-In China, the regulatory landscape and guidelines for hormonal therapies are evolving.
+In China, the regulatory landscape and clinical practice guidelines for hormonal therapies are evolving.
 The China Food and Drug Administration (CFDA), now the National Medical Products Administration (NMPA), oversees the approval and regulation of pharmaceuticals.
 While many internationally recognized protocols are available, there may be differences in approved formulations, dosages, and the availability of ancillary medications like Gonadorelin or specific peptide therapies.

 Patients seeking treatment in China should ensure their clinical team is referencing both international guidelines, such as those from The Endocrine Society, and local standards of care to ensure a safe and effective protocol.
 Long-term safety monitoring, including regular blood work and health screenings, is a universal principle of responsible hormone therapy, regardless of geographic location.